Norman Dawe: CAHA vice-president

 Dawe served as second vice-president of the CAHA for two years beginning in April 1945.
 He sat on the CAHA committee to publish the first common hockey rulebook with the NHL, and to find ways to speed up the game by eliminating delays.
 He oversaw the junior and senior playoffs in Eastern Canada in 1946 and 1947.
 At the 1946 general meeting, the CAHA allocated the Memorial Cup final to Western Canada, and the Allan Cup final to Eastern Canada.
-Dawe and CAHA president Al Pickard led a committee which made a framework that the western champion could chose to travel to Toronto due to better financial returns anticipated for games played at Maple Leaf Gardens.
+Dawe and CAHA president Al Pickard led a committee which made a framework that the western champion could choose to travel to Toronto due to better financial returns anticipated for games played at Maple Leaf Gardens.

 The CAHA struggled to find a team willing to represent Canada at the 1947 Ice Hockey World Championships.
 Dawe and CAHA executives held multiple meetings in the final weeks before the deadline to reply to the invitation to send a team.
 The champions and finalists of both the 1946 Allan Cup and 1946 Memorial Cup all declined.
 The CAHA settled on the Edmonton Junior Canadians as the Western Canada junior finalists, but they too declined the offer when travel expenses were not guaranteed for the European tour.
 No willing team was found and Canada did not participate at the World Championships.